University of the Philippines Manila: Academic facilities and satellite campuses

 The UP Manila University Library and its nine college-based units compose the campus's library network, and as of October 2000 the library has a total collection of 189,874 volumes, including videos, sound recordings, and photographs.
 Since 1995, the University Library was a member of the Department of Science and Technology – Engineering, Science and Education Library Network Project.
 The UP College Medicine Library, officially as the Dr. Florentino B. Herrera, Jr. Medical Library, is a center for the study of medical and clinical sciences, and its collections are particularly strong in the subjects of basic and clinical biomedical subjects.
 It occupies the building adjacent to the University Library.
 Both library buildings were permanently closed in 2016, after they were endangered when the foundation of the nearby under-construction UP College of Medicine Academic Center sank.
-Both buildings are now slated for demolition and will be replaced with a new University Library Building.

 On October 22, 2014, the university inaugurated the UP Manila Museum of a History of Ideas.
 The museum showcases the contributions of the University of the Philippines to the critical imagination that shaped the Philippines as a nation in the early 20th century.
 It was opened to the public on December 2, 2014.

-Aside from the main campus, UPM operates on other regional locations.
-The UP Manila School of Health Sciences operates on four campuses located throughout the Philippines.
-Its main campus was the UPM-SHS Palo Campus in Palo, Leyte.
-The other three campuses are the UPM-SHS Baler, Aurora Extension Campus in Luzon, the UPM-SHS Koronadal City Campus in Mindanao, and the UPM-SHS Tarlac City Extension campus.

 The Philippine General Hospital has also several planned expansions beyond its Manila headquarters.
 In 2019, a PGH polyclinic named the Philippine General Hospital Satellite for Sports Medicine and Wellness (PGH-SSMW) was opened to serve the 2019 Southeast Asian Games.
 It will be eventually expanded into a full hospital to serve the New Clark City, alongside future branches of the College of Medicine and the National Institutes of Health in the upcoming UP campus in the area.
 The university also aims to build PGH branches in Los Baños and Diliman to build a hospital network to service UP constituents.
 However, the construction of PGH Diliman is facing scrutiny due to its impact to a protected forest area and its prioritization over upgrade of the current Manila facility.